Pramod-saini/Hotel-managment/README.md

 **Use Lovable**

-Simply visit the [Lovable Project](https://lovable.dev/projects/21adf1be-efc3-49c4-86a1-8892fbe04d72) and start prompting.
+Simply visit the [Hotel Project](https:///projects/21adf1be-efc3-49c4-86a1-8892fbe04d72) and start prompting.

-Changes made via Lovable will be committed automatically to this repo.
+Changes made via will be committed automatically to this repo.

 **Use your preferred IDE**